nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_mb03rd.md

 ## Description

 <p>To reduce a matrix A in real Schur form to a block-diagonal form using well-conditioned non-orthogonal similarity transformations.
 The condition numbers of the transformations used for reduction are roughly bounded by PMAX*PMAX, where PMAX is a given value.
 The transformations are optionally postmultiplied in a given matrix X. The real Schur form is optionally ordered, so that clustered eigenvalues are grouped in the same block.</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/MB03RD.html

-Used function(s)
+## Used function(s)

 MB03RD

-Bibliography

-http://slicot.org/objects/software/shared/doc/MB03RD.html

 ## Example